seydx/homebridge-xiaomi-alarmswitch/README.md

 ![](https://raw.githubusercontent.com/SeydX/homebridge-xiaomi-alarmswitch/master/images/types.png)

 **Note:** All types except type 3 are directly connected with the gateway alarm system.
 That means, if you "long click" the button you have assigned in the config.json the alarm will trigger on.
-If you give the "morse code" and confirm it with a "long click" the alarm will trigger off.
+If you give the **morse code** setted in config.json in **right order** and confirm it with a **long click** the alarm will trigger off.

 Type 3 (Programmable switch) uses the morse functionality, too.
 But it is not connected to the gateway alarm sytem.
 You can assign the single taps and double taps different automations or scenes in Apple HomeKit.
 But keep in mind, to activate the event on "single tap" you have to "long lick" the switch and for activating the "double tap" event you have to give the morse code and confirm it with a "long click".
 The advantage of type 3 is, it's up to you what you want to control with it.